 Introducing the Black Widow - Did She Sink or Swim in Iron Man 2?

-So in a way, Johannson and the Black Widow were tied together, making this either a break-through role for the actress or a flop.
-I see it as a break-through performance, even though it was such a small part of the film.
-Johannson has seen a lot of critical success and is already an A-lister.
-But it takes a special kind of sensibility to pull off an action role, and I think she fit in really well with the rest of the down-to-Earth, you could run into these people on the street cast and Favreau's fun and relaxed directing style.
+I saw it as a break-through performance, even though it was such a small part of the film.
+Johannson has seen a lot of critical success.
+She's already A-list.
+But it takes a special kind of sensibility to pull off an action role, and I think she fits in really well with the rest of the down-to-Earth, you could run into these people on the street cast and Favreau's fun and relaxed directing style.

 In fact, there was something almost humorous about her attack style.
 At one point, she punches a man in his nether-regions...which usually annoys me because it's a cliche.
-But what do we always hear at self-defense class ladies?
+But what do we always hear at self-defense class, ladies?
 Eyes or groin.
 Also, the fact that the Black Widow carries a can of mace just tickled me.
-She's not above using the same tried and true self-defense tactics that we have to use.
+She's not above using the same tried and true self-defense tactics we have to use.
 Why?
-Because they work!
+Because they work.

-There was something extra empowering about seeing a cat-suited action heroine up there on the big screen defending herself the same way that we regular Janes do.
-Though God forbid we ever have to do so, it was almost a wink and a nudge, or so it felt, to an appreciative (in my case) female audience.
+There was something extra empowering about seeing a cat-suited action heroine up there on the big screen defending herself the same way regular Janes do.

 A trained super agent would use her natural advantages, such as grace of movement.
 Especially if she lacked super-strength or any other superpower.
 The same things that I love about Batman (I know, different universe.) made me appreciate Black Widow.

 She's just an ordinary woman with a lot of dedication and discipline.
 And okay, some nifty gadgets on her utility belt.
 Now that's an action heroine I can get behind.